margauuuuuxx/Stripe-Hackathon/README.md

 - **Real-time Chat Interface**: Stream responses with Stripe MCP tool integration
 - **Stripe Integration**: Search and manage real Stripe products and subscriptions

+  ### Possible Future Features

+  - Calendar integration to anticipate gift purchases (birthdays, Christmas, trips, etc.) + verification of which third-party sites Stripe can access.
+  - Automatic purchasing when a product’s price drops below a defined threshold.
+  - Chatbot assistance providing information about when and how an order will be delivered.
+  - Automatic delivery scheduling or rescheduling based on the user’s calendar.
+  - Automatic fetching of promo codes or offers for products the user already buys (feature can be enabled or disabled).
+  - Smart recommendations based on user activity on social networks.
+  - Shared shopping cart across multiple Stripe-compatible sellers.

 ## 🏗️ Architecture

 The application consists of two main components: